source-foundry/font-line/docs/README.rst

 '''''''''''''''''''''''''''''

 Enter the desired percentage of the TA:TD metric as the first argument to the command.
-This should be formatted as an integer value.
+This should be *entered as an integer value*.
 Then enter one or more font paths to which you would like to apply your font metrics changes.